Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

 \begin{theorem} The category of curved Lie algebras with curved morphisms defines a model category with the model structure defined in Definition \ref{def_model_structure_of_curved_Lie}.
-Moreover, it is Quillen equivalent to the model category of unital commutative differential graded algebras. \end{theorem} { }
+Moreover, it is Quillen equivalent to the model category of unital commutative differential graded algebras. \end{theorem} \begin{proof} It follows from the preceding results. \end{proof}